 Cooking Pots, Pans & Plates: Heavy!
-Cook, eat, and drink with a Jetboil only.
+Cook, eat, and drink with a titanium pot and small burner.

 Carrying Too Much Water: Water is essential to carry, but it's also very heavy.

 If you're hiking by streams, lakes, and water all day, carrying 2 liters on your back is crazy.
 That's 4 pounds!